Wild River (film): Production

+A script was written by Ben Maddow but he refused credit because none of it was used in the final film.

 Coon Denton Island on the Hiwassee River, in northern Bradley County, Tennessee, upriver from Charleston, served as the fictional Garth Island, and the city of Charleston's old business district served as the fictional city of Garthville.
 A peninsula northwest of Cleveland, Tennessee, on Chickamauga Lake, was used, and a studio for interior shooting was created in the Cleveland armory.
-A few other locations in rural Bradley County near Charleston were used.
+A few other locations in rural Bradley County near Charleston were also used.
+Principal photography began on October 19, 1959.
+On January 3, 1960, Kazan left for his New York home, and filming was completed over the following week.

 Preservation

 The film was preserved by the Academy Film Archive.